 But retainers are commonly used after the orthodontic treatment is finished.
 Once you had your braces removed, orthodontists recommend wearing retainers to prevent the movement of your denture.
 They help the fixation process of your new smile and that is the reason they are so important.

 As we were saying above, the section dedicated to contact is one of the most important for your dental practice.
-When your orthodontic patients reach this page is because they want to know more about your practice or hire your dental services.
+When your orthodontic patients reach this page is because they want to know more about your course or hire your dental services.

 Dedicated Appointment Pages

 We are living in the days of automation.
-We all want things to be accessible and fast and orthodontic patients are not an exception.
+We all want things to be accessible and fast, and orthodontic patients are not an exception.

 If they already know your dental work or they are ready to set an appointment for a first dental check, they will prefer to do it online and by themselves than calling your office or doing it in person.

 Many professionals in the dental care field assure this feature helps them save a lot of time.
-Organization of schedules can be optimized too if you use strong software tailored for this purpose.
+Organization of schedules can be optimized, too, if you use strong software tailored for this purpose.
 There are some good options in the market already.

-One of the many reasons why dental marketing services are different from other forms of marketing is that in healthcare you need to build a strong bond with patients.
+One of the many reasons why dental marketing services are different from other forms of marketing is that in healthcare, you need to build a strong bond with patients.

-When someone buys a pair of shoes the commercial relationship can be ended as soon as they leave the store.
+When someone buys a pair of shoes, the commercial relationship can be ended as soon as they leave the store.
 But a dental patient will need different treatments and attention over the years, so the bond has to be stable.

 You have to constantly give information to your customers and sometimes remind them that they need to make a new appointment at your dental office because it’s been a year since they last visited you.